abegaz/iCustomerReview/User Account Stories.md

 # Benmo’s UAS:
 1. As a reviewer I want this platform to have a system or symbol for certified reviews for others to see.
 So that people will know who is serious about the reviews and who is trolling.
 ### Acceptance Criteria:
-2. As a online shopper I want to see related products with reviews reviewing, so that I can make a better decision when purchasing a product.
+2. As a online shopper I want to see related products with reviews, so that I can make a better decision when purchasing a product.
 ### Acceptance Criteria: